Two quizzed in Tory election fraud probe

 Papers with false signatures were submitted for Norwich City Council's Mancroft ward, it is alleged.

-The men, 21 and 28, from the Norwich area, are being questioned by Norfolk Police.
+The men, 21 and 28, being questioned by Norfolk Police are from the Norwich area and have been suspended by the local party.

 The Conservative candidate Iain Gwynn is not believed to be one of them.
-The party has been asked to comment.

 The men have been arrested on suspicion of conspiring to submit nomination papers containing fraudulent signatures.